NFOK19003U Foodomics and Plant Foods

 Same as ordinary exam

-Rejected written final report must be submitted no later than three weeks before re-exam
+If the written group report is not passed, a revised version must be submitted no later than three weeks before re-exam.
+Potentially the report is handed in individually.

 Criteria for exam assesment